midlantica/LovelyBunchOfCoconuts/content/quotes/Ronald-Reagan/The-nine-most-terrifying-words-in-the-English-language-Ronald-Reagan.md

 ---
-title: "The nine most terrifying words in the English language are"
+title: 'The nine most terrifying words in the English language are'
 ---

 ## "The nine most terrifying words in the English language are "I'm from the government, and I'm here to help."